KEEPING US ALL SAFE

 Our evening gatherings are always a ton of fun, and I expect them to be for this experience as well.
 We will maintain the same guidelines, even though we will be “off the clock.”
 Here’s the plan:

-• A mask is required if closer than 6’ to another person (unless you are sitting with someone you came to the workshop with or are fully vaccinated).
+• A mask is required if closer than 6’ to another person (unless you are sitting with someone you came to the workshop with).

 • No sharing of drinks, smokes, or anything else that could possibly pass germs from one person to another.